U.K. Stars Turn Out for Richard Curtis and Rankin’s Extinction Rebellion Short Film

 “Where is your plan” on climate change?
 That is the question posed by a host of British film, TV, and music stars in “One Lifetime,” a short film from Richard Curtis and Rankin for high-profile environmental activist group Extinction Rebellion.

-“The End of the F***ing World” actor Alex Lawther, “Downton Abbey” star Jim Carter, Imelda Staunton, whose credits include “Harry Potter,” singer-songwriter Ellie Goulding, and director Stephen Frears all appear.
+“The End of the F***ing World” actor Alex Lawther, “Downton Abbey” star Jim Carter, “Harry Potter” actress Imelda Staunton, singer-songwriter Ellie Goulding and director Stephen Frears all appear.

 “Four Weddings and a Funeral” filmmaker Curtis developed the concept for the film and iconic British photographer Rankin shot and produced it.
 Jordan Rossi directed.